Frequently asked questions

 Tuition is $6,000, which includes all of the program components (course of study, retreats, life coaching and assessments, tutoring, and spiritual direction).
 We will assist you in arranging affordable rent (see question below).
 You will be responsible to pay for own accommodations, to buy your own books (approx. $350), and to pay for your own meals.

 Where will I be living, and what will that cost?

 We will endeavor to help you find affordable housing near downtown Waco – likely in a shared apartment with other fellows of the same sex.
 Plan to spend about $500-600 a month plus utilities for a shared two-bedroom apartment or room in a community house.

 Is there financial aid available?
 Can I raise funds?

 While we don't have financial aid available, we invite you to raise funds to cover some of your tuition costs.
 We have fundraising resources we can send you upon request.

 Is there a cost to apply?

 There is a $50 non-refundable fee due at the time of application (to cover the cost of a background check).

 When are payments due?

-Once accepted, a $500 non-refundable deposit is due by May 1 (or within two weeks if accepted after that date) to secure your spot.
-Half of the remaining tuition is due on August 1, and the final half is due on January 1.
+Once accepted, a $500 non-refundable deposit is due within two weeks of your acceptance to secure your spot. $3,500 of the remaining tuition is due on August 1, and the final $2,000 is due on January 1.